 A: Yes, there are vegetarian meals available.
-All other special diets need to be informed beforehand in the application as village is in remote place and we may not be able to meet all different diet needs.
+All other special diets need to be informed beforehand in the application as the project is in remote place and we may not be able to meet all different diet needs.
 Severe allergies need to be informed also in advance.

 Q: Is there Internet access available on the project?

 A: As the island is fairly remote, there can be times when connection is not available.
 Bungalow places offer wifi and it is possible to have a Internet packages on prepaid Thai sims.

 Q: How much money do I need to reserve per week for expenses not included in the project price?

 A: It varies quite a bit per person, but here are some ideas of the costs on the island and local transportation.
 Bus ticket from Phuket to Khuraburi costs about 160 baht, car to the Pier costs 300 baht, car transportation from Phuket airport to Khuraburi Pier about 2500 baht, soft drink cost about 30 baht and beer 40-90 baht, laundry 10 baht/item, Thai massage 500 baht/hour, Surin snorkeling trip over 2000 baht